Suspected false documents and illegal dumping: the murky world of poultry manure

 While investigations are ongoing in the North, there are robust agri-expansion policies in place on both sides of the border to continue the expansion of the industry, which will mean more poultry sheds, more birds and more litter produced.

 According to environmental scientist Jack O’Sullivan, if the industry is to expand even further, there is a clear need for greater cross-border coordination to ensure a robust poultry litter system with control of where the litter is going and when it is being spread.

 “There’s clearly a problem of who should be doing what, and that, in turn, demands monitoring because without knowing what the problem is, how can we then put the correct and appropriate control systems in place?”

 *Name changed to protect identity

 Our colleagues on the investigation team at The Detail also published an article today which delves more deeply into issues in Northern Ireland which you can read now.

 Our other project partners The Guardian also published an article examining concerns from environmental campaigners that the Republic of Ireland is becoming a “toilet” for cross-border pollution.
 You can read the article here.

-This article was written by Niall Sargent of Noteworthy.
+This investigation was written by Niall Sargent of Noteworthy.
 It was proposed and co-funded by you, our readers.
-This article was developed with the support of Journalismfund.eu as part of a cross-border investigation with The Detail and The Guardian.
+This article was developed with the support of Journalismfund.eu as part of a cross-border project with Rory Winters, Luke Butterly and Tommy Greene for The Detail and Ella McSweeney for The Guardian.